blairtyx/BU-EC601/Project4/README.md

 ```

-## Sprint 2 (current)
+## Sprint 2

 ### Improvement
 1. try skip the module "Google SDK" in Sprint 1,

-   use pip to install the google cloud SDK, use requirements.txt to manage the dependencies.
+   use pip to install the google cloud SDK, use requirements.txt to manage the dependencies. (finished)

-2. Update the credential management method
+2. Update the credential management method (finished)
-3. Add pytest cases.
+3. Add pytest cases.(finished)